Using OpenLDAP with Microsoft SQL Server and Oracle back-end databases

 # //my_database_host:1521/my_database_service_name

-For more information about Easysoft ODBC-Oracle Driver data source configuration, see the Easysoft ODBC-Oracle Driver documentation.
+For more information about Easysoft Oracle ODBC driver data source configuration, refer to the Easysoft Oracle ODBC driver documentation.

 5. Use isql to test the new data source.
 For example: